-Meniere's disease can occur at any age, but it usually starts between the ages of 20 and 50.
-It's considered a chronic condition, but various treatments can help relieve symptoms and minimize the long-term impact on your life.
+Meniere's disease can happen at any age.
+But it usually starts between the ages of 40 to 60.
+It's thought to be a lifelong condition.
+But some treatments can help ease symptoms and lessen how it affects your life long-term.

-- Recurring episodes of vertigo.
-You have a spinning sensation that starts and stops spontaneously.
-Episodes of vertigo occur without warning and usually last 20 minutes to several hours, but not more than 24 hours.
-Severe vertigo can cause nausea and vomiting.
+- Regular dizzy spells.
+You have a spinning feeling that starts and stops suddenly.
+Vertigo may start without warning.
+It usually lasts 20 minutes to 12 hours, but not more than 24 hours.
+Serious vertigo can cause nausea.

 - Hearing loss.
-Hearing loss in Meniere's disease may come and go, particularly early on.
-Eventually, most people have some permanent hearing loss.
+Hearing loss in Meniere's disease may come and go, especially early on.
+Over time, hearing loss can be long-lasting and not get better.

-- Ringing in the ear (tinnitus).
-Tinnitus is the perception of a ringing, buzzing, roaring, whistling or hissing sound in your ear.
+- Ringing in the ear.
+Ringing in the ear is called tinnitus.
+Tinnitus is the term for when you have a ringing, buzzing, roaring, whistling or hissing sound in your ear.

 - Feeling of fullness in the ear.
-People with Meniere's disease often feel pressure in the affected ears (aural fullness) or on the side of their heads.
+People with Meniere's disease often feel pressure in the ear.
+This is called aural fullness.

 When to see a doctor

-See your doctor if you have signs or symptoms of Meniere's disease.
-Because any one of them can result from other illnesses, it's important to get an accurate diagnosis as soon as possible.
+See your health care provider if you have symptoms of Meniere's disease.
+Other illnesses can cause these problems.
+So, it's important to find out what's causing your symptoms as soon as possible.

-Factors that affect the fluid, which might contribute to Meniere's disease, include:
+Issues that affect the fluid, which might lead to Meniere's disease, include:

-Because no single cause has been identified, it's likely that Meniere's disease results from a combination of factors.
+Because no single cause has been found, Meniere's disease likely has a combination of causes.

-Vertigo can cause you to lose balance, increasing your risk of falls and accidents while driving or operating heavy machinery.
+Vertigo can cause you to lose balance.
+This can increase your risk of falls and accidents.